Why does the current training posts system need to change?

 Pace of change

-The MSD Programme will begin implementing England-wide changes from August 2022.
-In London, the proposed movement of / reduction in the numbers of specialty training posts is due to commence from August 2022, subject to programme risk assessments.
+The programme began implementing England-wide changes from August 2022.
+In London, the proposed movement of / reduction in the numbers of specialty training posts commenced from August 2022.
 Implementation timescales will remain under scrutiny as the programme progresses and will take place in stages over the next five years or more.

 We will work with trusts and clinical networks to monitor the impact of these changes on service delivery.
 Ongoing monitoring will inform all future decision-making with annual reviews taking place.
 Any course corrections will be shared with affected stakeholders as soon as possible.

-At a national level, HEE and NHSE/I will use the learning gained from implementing this first phase (focusing on the specialty areas of Cardiology, Haematology and Obstetrics and Gynaecology) to apply to future programme rollout which will expand to further specialties from August 2023.
+At a national level, NHSE will use the learning gained from implementing earlier phases (including the specialty areas of Cardiology, Haematology and Obstetrics and Gynaecology) to apply to future programme rollout which will expand to further specialties.

-At a regional level, HEE and NHSE/I will be influencing the programme’s pace of change in the London region, assessing the ongoing situation through outcomes of the annual competency (ARCP) process and impacts of Covid-19 on progression, numbers of trainees returning to programme from Out of Programme (OOP) and related patient outcomes, alongside how services are delivered.
+At a regional level, NHSE will be influencing the programme’s pace of change in the London region, assessing the ongoing situation through outcomes of the annual competency (ARCP) process and impacts of Covid-19 on progression, numbers of trainees returning to programme from Out of Programme (OOP) and related patient outcomes, alongside how services are delivered.

 Over the last 30 years, the NHS has developed sophisticated modelling techniques to guide the allocation of resources against current need.
 The current model takes into account over 150 separate factors to determine population weighted healthcare need.